CamilleAbella/providb/readme.md

-# Providb
+# ProviDB

-> The versatile database provider for TypeScript and JavaScript projects.
+> The versatile abstract database provider for TypeScript and JavaScript projects.

 ## Create your own provider